-You may be asked to drink several glasses of water, or other clear liquids, starting 1 to 2 hours before your test in order to have a full bladder for the test.
+You may be asked to drink several glasses of water, or other clear liquids, starting 1 to 2 hours before your test in order to have a full bladder before your test.

-If you are having a vaginal ultrasound, you may be asked to empty your bladder before the procedure.
+Or you may be asked to empty your bladder before or during the procedure.

-Tell your sonographer about any medicines you take and if you have had pelvic surgery.
+Tell your sonographer about any medicines you take.